Plan your Way to Financial Freedom

 Minimize Your Debt – Debt is not all bad, but it must be managed.
 For example, mortgage debt is useful because it builds equity, as compared to rent payments with no extra value.
 Moreover, mortgage interest payments are tax-deductible.
 However, you should not buy more house than you need just because you can afford it.
 Also, add extra principal payments early in the mortgage – it can save staggering amounts of interest payments.

 In short, use debt sparingly and pay it off as soon as possible.
-If you want to reduce your interest payments and lower your debt, try the free Debt Optimizer by MoneyTips.
+If you want to reduce your interest payments and lower your debt, join MoneyTips and try our free Debt Optimizer tool.

 Invest for the Long Term – Maintain a diversified portfolio – do not randomly chase higher yields or be too conservative.
 There are several proven strategies to rebalancing portfolios to maximize risk management and growth, so find your favorite model and stick with it.

 Plan your asset purchases to provide several sources of retirement income to supplement Social Security or pensions.
 Examples are dividends from stock, IRA distributions, rent from real estate investments, and annuities.

 Leverage Tax Advantaged Investments – IRAs and 401(k)s are excellent vehicles to provide tax-deferred growth.
 Take advantage of them early, and contribute the maximum amount if possible – especially when there is an employer-matching program.
-Manage all of your investments with an eye on tax benefits, and seek professional help if you do not feel comfortable doing this yourself.
+Manage all your investments with an eye on tax benefits, and seek professional help if you do not feel comfortable doing this yourself.

 Maintain Healthy Habits – For those who do plan well, a major source of derailing their plans is poor health.
 Maintaining a fit and healthy lifestyle does not guarantee lower health care costs, but it improves the odds.
 Besides, most unhealthy habits cost more to maintain than healthy ones.
 You should also reap cost savings through lower insurance premiums.